The Home Loan Process

 Risk is analyzed

-1st Alliance fact : We do things differently at this step.
-Many other lenders rely solely on a credit number that a computer generates to determine what kind of loan you qualify for.
-But at 1st Alliance, we take the time to listen to you and get a more complete picture, so we can best set you up for success.
+1st Alliance fact: We do things differently at this step.
+Many other lenders rely solely on a credit score that a computer generates to determine what kind of loan you qualify for.
+But at 1st Alliance, we take the time to listen to you and get a more complete picture so we can best set you up for success.